 Paint, especially latex paint, is so thick that it has to be thinned down before you can use it in a spray gun.
 Latex paint is thick because that's what makes it durable; however, if it's too thick, it won't flow through the spray gun nozzle the way that it should.

-The result will be a huge mess that will ruin your equipment, floors, and whatever you are painting.
-Thus, the paint has to be properly thinned.
+The result will be a huge mess that will ruin your equipment, floors, and whatever you are painting and you need to replace safety equipment.
+Thus, the paint has to be properly thinning latex paint.

 What Happens If The Paint Is Too Thin?